The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 Sisal is an easy day trip from Mérida.
 However, if you want to join some of the local tours, you will appreciate staying there a couple of nights.

 Casona de Sisal – this is where I stayed.
 It’s a new hotel with comfortable, spacious rooms and modern decor.
 The rooftop terrace offered great views of the sunset over the roofs of Sisal and the beach.
-Below the hotel, you could enjoy a great breakfast in the hotel restaurant which is also open for lunch until 5 pm – Check rates and info.
+Below the hotel, you could enjoy a great breakfast in the hotel restaurant which is also open for lunch until 5 pm – Check rates and info

-Casa Kinch Sisal – a nice property with four-bedroom units equipped with a kitchenette, WIFI, and shared pool.
+Casa Kinich Sisal – a nice property with four-bedroom units equipped with a kitchenette, WIFI, and shared pool.
 Located a few blocks away from the center and the beach, in a peaceful area.
 Check rates and info

 Casa de Pato – Casa de Pato is an exclusive luxury hotel featuring its own restaurant, where reservations are required in advance to gain entry.
 They don’t accept external guests at the restaurant and don’t offer day passes.
 If you want to know their prices and make a reservation, you need to contact them through their website.

-The town is pretty much idle with not much to see, and the beaches in town are not very attractive, as they have been significantly reduced lately.
+The town is pretty much idle, with not much to see, and the beaches in town are not very attractive, as they have been significantly reduced lately.
 The beaches return to normal depth during the summer when the tide is lower.

 There is a huge pier from where you can get great shots as well.
 It’s probably a great place to be at sunset.